Tutorials

 Choose the format of your image file.
 Currently supported image formats are:

-• DICOM-RT dose 3D
+• DICOM-RT dose 3D slice

 • DICOM-RT dose 2D